Speed Hound Recovery Boots Review vs Normatec Compression Boots

 - Small, portable, compression unit.
 It is very sturdy with a sturdy handle that pops up out of the unit and collapses for storage.
 A little bit bigger than Normatec and weighs 8lbs 11oz for the system.

-- Best in class usability.
+- Best-in-class usability.
 The display is so clear and simple to use.
-I simply love it.
+I really love how easy it is to use.

 - 3 easy select time cycles of 10, 20, and 30 minutes.
 You can of course do more than one cycle.